Gretta L. Goodwin

 - Law Enforcement, federal prisons, and vulnerable populations

-Gretta L. Goodwin is a Director in GAO’s Homeland Security and Justice team, where she leads GAO’s work on justice and law enforcement issues.
-The portfolio includes Department of Justice grants, firearms, the federal judiciary, federal prisons, the Secret Service, justice issues, and vulnerable populations.
-She has led reviews on DNA evidence backlogs, Pell Grants for incarcerated students, juvenile justice issues for Native American youth, prohibited purchasers of firearms, criminal aliens statistics, human trafficking, federal criminal restitution, background checks for gun purchases involving domestic violence records, federal data on sexual violence, Bureau of Prisons inmate health care costs, and the Capitol Police Board.
+Gretta L. Goodwin is a Director in GAO’s Homeland Security and Justice team.
+She has led reviews on law enforcement oversight and use of force, civil rights, federal law enforcement’s response to the crisis of Missing and Murdered Indigenous Women, law enforcement use of facial recognition technology, the care of pregnant women in DHS and DOJ custody, Bureau of Prisons’ response to COVID-19, DNA evidence backlogs, Pell Grants for incarcerated students, juvenile justice issues for Native American youth, prohibited purchasers of firearms, human trafficking, federal criminal restitution, background checks for gun purchases involving domestic violence records, federal data on sexual violence, and the Capitol Police Board.

-Gretta joined GAO in August 1998 and has worked on a range of issues, including Social Security reform, disability, women in the workforce, the H-1B visa program, polling place accessibility during the 2000 election, Davis-Bacon wage setting, the DC school voucher program, 529 college savings plans, and contingent workers in the aftermath of the Great Recession.
+Gretta joined GAO in August 1998 and has worked on a range of issues including Social Security reform, disability, women in the workforce, polling place accessibility during the 2000 election, Davis-Bacon wage setting, the DC school voucher program, 529 college savings plans, and contingent workers in the aftermath of the Great Recession.

-Gretta earned a Ph.D. and a master’s degree in economics from the University of Nebraska-Lincoln and a bachelor’s degree in economics from the University of Houston.
-She has been an instructor in the Trachtenberg School of Public Policy and Public Administration at The George Washington University, where she taught graduate classes in public policy analysis as well as the economics of public policy decision-making.
+Gretta earned a Ph.D. and a master’s degree in economics from the University of Nebraska-Lincoln.
+Gretta earned a bachelor’s degree in economics from the University of Houston.
+She has also been an instructor at the Trachtenberg School of Public Policy and Public Administration at The George Washington University.